awsdocs/amazon-dynamodb-developer-guide/doc_source/specifying-conditions.md

 ## Overview<a name="FGAC_DDB.Overview"></a>

 In DynamoDB, you have the option to specify conditions when granting permissions using an IAM policy \(see [Access Control](authentication-and-access-control.md#access-control)\)\.
 For example, you can:
 + Grant permissions to allow users read\-only access to certain items and attributes in a table or a secondary index\.

-+ Grant permissions to allow users to write\-only access to certain attributes in a table, based upon the identity of that user\.
++ Grant permissions to allow users write\-only access to certain attributes in a table, based upon the identity of that user\.

 In DynamoDB, you can specify conditions in an IAM policy using condition keys, as illustrated in the use case in the following section\.